particle-iot/docs/src/content/community/node-red.md

 ### Running Locally - Native

+This method is also a good way to run Node-RED on a **Raspberry Pi**, allowing you to use an inexpensive Raspberry Pi as your Node-RED server!

 [The Node-RED local install documentation](https://nodered.org/docs/getting-started/local) is a good place to start.

 For Mac and Linux, it may be as easy as: